KohlsTechnology/prometheus_bigquery_remote_storage_adapter/README.md

 ## Testing

-## Identify the service account from the google API json key file
+### Credentials via Google API json key file

-### Use the --googleAPIjsonkeypath argument to indicate the keyfile path (note: the --googleProjectID Id will be extracted from the specified file )
+Use the `--googleAPIjsonkeypath` argument to indicate the keyfile path (note: the GCP Project ID will be automatically extracted from the specified file).

 ```
 go test -v -cover ./... -args \